-Now add video capture device aka. webcam to the scene.
+Now add a video capture device aka—webcam, to the scene.

 Once you have adjusted the webcam inside the overlay window, it’s good to go.
 You can now add this Scene to any other scene as a source.

-For example, I want to show webcam overlay on my web browser scene, so I can click the web browser scene, add a new source ‘Scene’.
+For example, I want to show webcam overlay on my web browser scene to click the web browser scene and add a new source, ‘Scene’.
 Now select the Webcam scene.